CRobin69/Destinify-Back_End_Develop/README.md

 </p>

 ## 📖 Description
-An website has been made to provide all about best destination place you can find in various provinces in Indonesia.
+A website has been made to provide all about best destination place you can find in various provinces in Indonesia.
 Let's explore and have a long journey trip

 ## 📖 Destinify - BE
 This repository is utilized to store the source code of our application, particularly on the server side.
 We employ Golang with the Gin framework as the core of this application.
 For data storage, we use PostgreSQL.
 In the development of this application, we have also integrated several third-party services, payment gateway using Midtrans.
 For deployment, we utilized Heroku Cloud Application Platform (deployed by Kak Vincent)